Tistorm/MultiTouchSpriteKit/README.md

 ### SKNode+MTKTransform
 This category allows to directly manipulated SKNodes with up to two touch points.
+(Multi-touch support will follow shortly)

 ```
 -(void)transformWithUITouches:(NSSet *)touches;